hut6/dev-resources/hut6-whmcs-management.md

 ### Configuring the Products/Services/Domains

 - Click on each item's label to configure each item (eg Shared Hosting, Domain, etc...).
+Or open each product in their own tab to configure them one by one.
 - For **Shared Hosting**:
     - Make sure the right server is selected
     - Click on Create to set it up automatically on the selected server